simondotm/nx-firebase/docs/nx-libraries-nested.md

 > _**Note:** The Nx-Firebase plugin will detect if any such libraries are imported by a firebase application, and halt compilation._

-**Publishable vs Buildable Nx Node Libraries**
+## Publishable vs Buildable Nx Node Libraries

 As of Nx 12.3.4, there doesn't seem to be much difference between a `--publishable` and a `--buildable` node library.
 The docs _suggest_ the builder for publishable libraries [generates optimized/webpack code](https://nx.dev/latest/angular/structure/buildable-and-publishable-libraries) but this doesn't seem to be the case in practice.

-Both options have `@nrwl/node:package` as the builder target, and both generate a `package.json` file for the library, but using `--publishable` when generating a library will require that `--importPath` is specified.
+Both options have `@nrwl/js:tsc` as the builder target, and both generate a `package.json` file for the library, but using `--publishable` when generating a library will require that `--importPath` is specified.

 Both of these library options are compatible with Nx-Firebase applications.